 A skin abscess may appear on any part of the body.
 However, abscesses most commonly develop on the back, face, chest, or buttocks.
 Skin abscesses can also appear in areas of hair growth, such as the underarms or groin.

-In most cases, skin abscesses are harmless and may go away without treatment.
-For these minor abscesses, over-the-counter creams and medications may be all that is needed to help speed the healing process.
+Most skin abscesses are harmless and may go away without treatment.
+Over-the-counter creams and medications may be all that’s needed to help speed the healing process of a minor abscess.
 Sometimes, skin abscesses are more difficult to treat and may require laceration or drainage.

-An abscess appears as a bump on the skin similar to a pimple.
-However, it can grow over time and resemble a fluid-filled cyst or a skin boil.
-Depending on what caused the abscess, other symptoms may also be present.
+An abscess often appears as a bump on the skin, similar to a pimple.
+However, it can grow over time and resemble a cyst filled with fluid.
+Depending on the cause of the abscess, other symptoms may also be present.
 These symptoms may include:

 - lesions on the skin

 The area around the abscess may also feel painful and warm to the touch.

 One small boil isn’t usually a cause for concern.
 You can often treat it at home.
 However, if you have a boil and any of the following apply to you, see your doctor as soon as possible:

 - You have a weakened immune system or you were recently hospitalized.